-GASB Statement No. 92 - Omnibus 2020, was issued in January 2020.
-The objectives of this Statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing issues that have been identified during implementation and application of certain GASB Statements.
-This Statement addresses a variety of topics and specific provisions of previous statements.
+GASB Statement No. 99 - Omnibus 2022, was issued in April 2022.
+The objectives of this Statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB Statements and (2) accounting and financial reporting for financial guarantees.
 The System has determined that this standard is not applicable, and thus has no material impact on the System's financial statements.